Drive smarter product decisions through online controlled product experiments

-Building an Experimentation Platform
+Building a Product Experimentation Platform

-Experimentation platforms consist of a robust targeting engine, a telemetry system, a statistics engine, and a management console.
+Product experimentation platforms consist of a robust targeting engine, a telemetry system, a statistics engine, and a management console.

 - The targeting engine is responsible for dividing users across variants.